NoahAmsel/attention-formers/README.md

     - but really the worker time depends only on number of points. same setting but raising number of points to 256
         - 3 workers took 4 min 10 sec to do only 3 epochs
         - 15 workesr took about the same
+UPSHOT: we probably don't need 15 workers, 3 seems like enough. but we can always request the extra workers and then turn on single device strategy

 - running `lscpu | grep -E '^Thread|^Core|^Socket|^CPU\('` yielded
 ```